 Even seemingly lawful activities—such as installation or training tied to foreign-purchased equipment—can cause problems if:

-Example: One highly publicized incident involved the government raid of the Hyundai electric battery plant project in Georgia, where foreign technicians reportedly entered under ESTA to install proprietary machinery.
-While such work may fall within B-1/ESTA allowances, the lack of a visa record and unclear documentation triggered a full-scale government raid, project delays, and global publicity.
+Example: One highly publicized incident involved the government raid of the Hyundai electric battery plant project in Georgia, where foreign technicians reportedly entered under the Visa Waiver Program ESTA to install proprietary machinery. the lack of a visa record, anootation, or clearly documented business purpose can trigger enforcement and unclear documentation trigger enforcement scrutiny, project delays, and reputational damagea full-scale government raid, project delays, and damaging global publicity, in this case a globally-reported, full-scale government raid.

 At Kennedy Law, we help companies: